Dr. Thomas Strohm

 What research topics are you currently working on at Bosch?

 My research focus is on two topics.
 The first is quantum computers.
 We are investigating use cases that are relevant for Bosch and where the use of a quantum computer would be beneficial, basically meaning that it would be (much) faster.
 The second is quantum random number generators.
 Here, we are a partner to a European project (QRANGE), where three types of quantum random number generators are developed.
-My tasks are requirements and architecture development, making proposals for certification, and modeling the devices.
+My tasks are requirements and architecture development, making proposals for certification, and modelling the devices.

 What are the biggest scientific challenges in your field of research?